-- 4.4.2.
-Whether the post is voluntary or paid, full-time or part-time, it is important that there is a recruitment and appointment process and that a written agreement is drawn up.
-This will clarify the parameters and expectations of the appointment including areas of responsibility, the length of time of the appointment, the nature of the Local Lay-Pastor's relationship with those holding pastoral charge and other pastoral and leadership positions, and structures of accountability, oversight and supervision.
-If it is a paid post then the usual employment processes will need to be followed and a contract issued. - 4.4.3.
-It is recommended that all Local Lay-Pastors will be licensed for a particular period of time.
-A licence is temporary, will be reviewed, and is revocable.
-The licence will be issued by the Circuit Meeting, but it could be explored as to whether some form of connexional approval or permission might also be given as part of the shared exercise of oversight, and to ensure robust accountability and wider support.
-All Local Lay-Pastors will have some form of commissioning service. - 4.4.4.
-Local Lay-Pastors will undergo appropriate training to ensure they have sufficient understanding of Methodist identity, issues of safeguarding and boundaries, and pastoral care and theology.
-Alongside those elements that are agreed to be necessary for the basic initial training, there should be an emphasis on continuing learning.
-It may be possible for training to be developed and delivered locally, such as through the Learning Network, and it may link with other training such as safeguarding.
-There will need to be flexibility as to how and when it takes place, and for account to be taken of any other training and experience the person has.
-It is nonetheless important that there is some training in these areas in order to ensure that those undertaking the role of Local Lay-Pastor are properly equipped for the responsibilities they will have. - 4.4.5.
+- 4.5.8.
 There may be issues of appropriate dress and it needs to be clear that Local Lay-Pastors should not wear clerical dress.
-Some work by the Ministries Committee indicated that a standard lanyard identifying the person as a Local Lay-Pastor in the Methodist Church might be suitable. - 4.4.6.
+Some work by the Ministries Committee indicated that a standard lanyard identifying the person as a Local Lay-Pastor in the Methodist Church might be suitable. - 4.5.9.
 Particular attention should be given to the issues around the ending of the role from the outset.
 If the office-holder is likely to remain within the Local Church or Circuit then clarity about appropriate boundaries, or the process for establishing appropriate boundaries, and how any difficult ending is to be managed should be agreed from the start.
 It might be helpful for the ending to be acknowledged within an act of worship.
 Particular difficulties can arise when someone undertakes similar responsibilities in a voluntary capacity, when someone else takes on the role, or when an ending has been unwanted by one party or problematic in some way.
-(See section 3.6 above.) - 4.5.
-Despite the reservations, there was sufficient affirmation for the proposal for the creation of an office of Local Lay-Pastor to bring it to the Conference.
-Establishing robust selection, appointment, supervision, training and other processes of accountability and support will help to address some of the concerns, and it has been recognised that this ministry is already flourishing in parts of the Connexion.
-The Conference is therefore asked to decide how it wishes this aspect of the Church's ministry to develop.
+(See section 3.6 above.) - 4.6.
+There was sufficient affirmation for the proposal for the creation of an office of Local Lay-Pastor to bring it to the Conference.
+Establishing robust selection, appointment, line-management, supervision, training and other processes of accountability and support will help to address some of the concerns and ensure that good and safer practice is embedded across the Connexion, and it has been recognised that this ministry is already flourishing in parts of the Connexion.
+It is therefore recommended that the Conference establishes an office of Local Lay-Pastor.